dbmdz/cudami/README.md

-# DigitalCollections CMS
+# dicoCMS (DigitalCollections CMS)

-The DigitalCollections CMS is a CMS for creating websites focussing on presenting digital objects.
+dicoCMS is a CMS for creating websites focussing on presenting digital objects.

 Technologies used: